cyb3erasad/kababjees-clone/README.md

 # kababjees-clone
 Just learn HTML and CSS then try to make this resturant app clone.
 Feel free to change and add features.
 Added new login page.
-Now adding menu in home page
+Now adding menu in home page.